Computational Reproducibility in Computational Social Science: Barriers Imposed by External Dependencies and Opacity

-External dependencies are parts in the research pipeline which some external stakeholders have complete control, but the researchers who create or use the research pipeline does not.
-Computational social science, compared with other social science disciplines, is very reliant on the generosity of big tech companies which can affect all steps in the research pipeline.
-For instance, collecting data from their APIs or using data offers (e.g. Twitter API or Social Science One), data analysis APIs (e.g. Google Perspective API for checking online incivility or ChatGPT), and other free or paid services.
-In any scenario, the most common Barrier is changing access policies to offered services.
+External dependencies refer to the parts in the research pipeline that depend on external entities (e.g. APIs or external libraries).
+External dependencies are a barrier to computational reproducibility when researchers have no control over the external entities and/or when external entities are not transparent.

-Following the Cambridge Analytica scandal in 2018, many social media companies started limiting academic access to data collection via their APIs.
-The most recent example is the academic research access from Twitter which went from being heralded as a good example of platform collaboration in 2021 to the abrupt deprecation of the free access in February 2023.
-This left many Twitter researchers in a dire situation and poses threats to computational reproducibility of existing research: Shared Twitter datasets in the permissible format allowed by X Corp. (formerly Twitter Inc.) are Tweet IDs.
-Without the access to the academic API, these shared Tweet IDs are now meaningless because retrieving a tweet's complete information using its ID is not possible for free anymore.
+Prominent examples of external dependencies that fall into both classes (no control and not transparent) are APIs for data access and data analysis (such as the Twitter API, ChatGPT or Perspective API).
+Materials with dependencies on external entities that are not under the control of the researcher and are not transparent cannot be considered computational reproducible since the behavior and functionality of the external entity can change at any point in time, as well as its accessibility.

-Similar to APIs, some other proprietary data sources such as Social Science One, have strong restrictions on how the data can be shared.
-The data used in those research are technically not owned by the researchers.
-Scholars have been debating whether this restrictive access is fair \citep[]{puschmann:2019} or not \citep[]{bruns:2019:AA}, but the non-universal access to proprietary data surely manifests itself as a barrier of reproducibility.
+The most recent example of a sudden change in accessibility is the deprecation of free academic API from Twitter in 2023.
+This renders much existing research irreproducible: Shared Twitter datasets in the permissible format allowed by X Corp. (formerly Twitter Inc.) are Tweet IDs.
+These shared Tweet IDs are now meaningless because retrieving a tweet's complete information using its ID is not feasible anymore \citep{assenmacher:2023:ERE}.